Can the department help me find an employer to commence my apprenticeship or traineeship?

 The ATIS-036 Paying apprentices and trainees for time spent undertaking training and assessment information sheet provides further details.

-What financial support is available for me?
+What financial support is available?

 Can I complete my apprenticeship or traineeship before the end date of my training contract?

-Can I request replacements of my misplaced certificates?
+Can I request replacements of my certificates?

-Upon successful completion, apprentices and trainees will receive two certificates—the qualification certificate issued by the training organisation; and the apprenticeship or traineeship completion certificate issued by the department.
+Upon successful completion, you'll receive 2 certificates—the qualification certificate issued by the training organisation; and the apprenticeship or traineeship completion certificate (also known as trade certificate or indenture papers) issued by the department.

-If you have misplaced your completion certificate (also known as trade certificate or indenture papers) and you completed your apprenticeship or traineeship in Queensland, you can apply for a replacement copy for a small fee.
+To request a replacement completion certificate for your apprenticeship or traineeship completed in Queensland, apply for a copy for a small fee.

-My employer won't release me to participate in training.
+My employer won't release me to participate in training

-My employer is not training me.
+My employer is not training me

-I'm not being supervised.
+I'm not being supervised

-My employer won't sign my training record.
+My employer won't sign my training record

-If your requests to update you training record are not met, you should discus the matter with your training organisation in the first instance.
-If the matter cannot be resolved, contact Apprenticeships Info on 1800 210 210 (or email email@example.com) to have the matter referred to a regional office for assistance.
+If your request to update your training record is not met by your employer, discuss the issue with your training organisation in the first instance.
+If the issue remains unresolved, contact Apprenticeships Info on 1800 210 210 or firstname.lastname@example.org.

-My employer has just fired me.
+My employer has just fired me

 If your employer has just fired you, please phone your Australian Apprenticeship Support Network provider or Apprenticeships Info on 1800 210 210 to discuss the options available to you.